 Once overlooked as a mere evolutionary vestige, the primary cilium is now recognized as the antenna that senses and conveys signals into the cell from the extracellular milieu.
 This microtubule-based, membrane-ensheathed organelle protrudes from the surface of most cells in our body.
 Its miniature volume dramatically concentrates signaling molecules for efficient and precise transmission of their messages into the cell.

 Not surprisingly, ciliary dysfunction is associated with a plethora of human diseases, ranging from kidney malfunction, to cognition impairment and skeleton abnormalities.
 These diseases, collectively known as ciliopathy, implicate mutations in more than 40 genes.
-Remarkably, with such wide-reaching effects, most ciliopathies overlap with the manifestation of various deficits in brain structure.
+Remarkably, with such wide-reaching effects, most ciliopathies exhibit deficits in brain structure that derive from embryonuc malformation.
 Evidently, primary cilia play a fundamental role in brain formation.

 Integration of cell signaling in the primary cilium of the developing cortex